P-p-H-d/c-stl-comparison/README.md

 * it shall not comment the code (the code is assumed to be clear on what it does by itself),
 * it shall not produce any compilation warnings,
 * it shall execute properly,
-* it shall not leak any memoryn
+* it shall not leak any memory
 * it shall abort on error,
 * it shall link statically with the library.
 * it shall link dynamically with the GMP library (https://gmplib.org/).